IAbeteEtMechante/Well_well/README.md

 However it was really difficult to find datasets with enough datapoints in Africa.
 That's why eventually we focused on a dataset of 50,000 wells in Nevada.
 While our main goal is not to build water wells in the United States(even if it is a good thing), we decided to focus on this area first, to advance our Machine Learning model, with the idea that we could use transfer learning to move our findings to Africa later.
 Data collection for our project is not that easy, and that's why we would be happy in the future to have some funding to pursue this dataset collection in Africa.

+You can have a look at our dataset exploration on this [notebook](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/e88bda12-5d09-4edd-acae-3eda798d8a3e/view?access_token=c10ecb8efbeaa0e325c1ba56e059c8ed9dd6e92a31709112f1836653a14e4c9d) on IBM Watson.

 #### Negative Samples

-Once we started working on our dataset, our dataset was what we call "positive samples" (more precisely, we only kept the wells with a yield superior to a given threshold, to be our positive samples).
+Once we started working on our dataset, our dataset was what we call "positive samples" (more precisely, we only kept the wells with a **yield superior to a given threshold**, to be our positive samples).
 To train our model, that can predict probability values between 0 and 1, we also need "negative samples".
-We plan to try out the following methods in the future:
+We plan to try out the following methods:
 1. For each good well, take all the closest wells to it, calculate the center of mass: this is a bad location because it is too close to the other wells
-2. Use hydrologist expertise to select bad locations for wells
+2. Use **hydrologist expertise** to select bad locations for wells
-3. Random selection on the map
+3. **Random selection** on the map
-4. Use more criteria on the wells to basically rank them by quality
+4. Use more criteria on the wells to basically **rank them by quality**

-It would be interesting in the future to compare those different techniques.
-But at this point, we were just trying to establish a proof of concept.
+It would be interesting in the future to compare those different strategies to generate the negative samples.
+But at this point, we were just trying to establish a **proof of concept** for our project.
 We kept it simple and just used random generation.

 #### Feature generation